Evidence for an abundant old population of Galactic ultra long period magnetars and implications for fast radio bursts: conclusions

 Evidence based on the confirmed magnetar population suggests they undergo episodes of enhanced spindown associated with their outbursts.
 The accumulated effect of outburst associated spindowns is sufficient to drive, at least some magnetars, to ultra-long periods.

 We have shown that the nearby distances of the most recent ULPM candidates require that there are thousands to tens of thousands such objects in the Galactic field.
 This in turn constrains the formation rate and typical ages of these objects.
 Indeed the ages of ULPM candidates, are further constrained by several other considerations, including dipole spindown ages, high timing stability of the radio pulsations, upper limits on the X-ray fluxes (requiring the objects to have cooled down sufficiently) and their offsets from SNR and stellar clusters.
 The conclusion is that GLEAM-X J1627 and PSR J0901--4046 should have ages of $\sim 10^5-10^6$\,yr, much older than the ages of the confirmed Galactic magnetar population.
 These results suggest that ULPMs represent a distinct evolutionary sequence from confirmed magnetars and have undergone a distinct evolution of their poloidal fields.
+Future 3D mapping of the locations of ULPMs in the Galaxy (and particularly the Galactic halo) could be used as an independent test for the ages of these systems (see e.g. \citealt{Rajwade2018}).